 What We're Still Waiting to Learn

 Despite the flood of leaks, several key details remain unconfirmed.
 We don't know the final color lineup - whether that eye-catching orange will actually make it to retail or remain just a dummy unit tease.
-The complete list of Galaxy AI 2.0 features exclusive to the S26 Ultra hasn't been revealed, nor has Samsung confirmed exact regional availability for the Exynos 2600 variants of the S26 and S26 Plus.
+While Samsung has confirmed One UI 8.5 will debut with the S26 series, the complete list of Galaxy AI 2.0 features exclusive to the S26 Ultra hasn't been fully revealed.

 Read also- The Galaxy S26 Ultra is pronounced DOA by thousands already Reports should we expect a flop?